ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

       export EXPTDIR=`pwd`
       setenv EXPTDIR `pwd`

 #.
-Copy the wrapper scripts from the ``regional_workflow`` directory into the experiment directory.
+Copy the wrapper scripts from the ``ush`` directory into the experiment directory.
 Each workflow task has a wrapper script that sets environment variables and runs the job script.

    .. code-block:: console

-      cp <path-to>/ufs-srweather-app/regional_workflow/ush/wrappers/* .
+      cp <path-to>/ufs-srweather-app/ush/wrappers/* .

 #.
 Set the ``OMP_NUM_THREADS`` variable.